Hao-Yuan-He/Hao-Yuan-He/README.md

-- 👋 Hi, I’m Hao-Yuan He, a first-year Ph.D. student at Nanjing University.
-Especially, I am a member of LAMDA which is led by Zhi-Hua Zhou.
+- 👋 Hi, I’m Hao-Yuan He, a second-year Ph.D. student at Nanjing University.
+I am also a member of LAMDA, which is led by Zhi-Hua Zhou.
 - 👀 I’m interested in Weakly Supervised Learning and Neuro-Symbolic Learning.
-- 💞️ I’m looking to collaborate on Abductive Learning (ABL) with Large Language Models (LLMs).

 Contact me:
 - hehy@lamda.nju.edu.cn